-Partnerships and sponsorships
+Partnerships and sponsorships LOYAC

-LOYAC

-The partnership between the Kuwait National Cinema Company and LOYAC is considered one of the leading partnerships in the field of supporting and empowering youth in Kuwait, as LOYAC excels in developing and empowering young people by teaching them different skills and enabling them to achieve their ambitions.
-The joint efforts between the two companies were able to contribute to providing training and educational opportunities for young people, through this partnership, the two companies were able to motivate young people to develop their artistic and technical skills in several fields, which led to the flourishing of various talents in Kuwait and enriched the artistic scene with creative works that reflect the culture and identity of Kuwaiti society.
+The partnership between Kuwait National Cinema Company and LOYAC is considered one of the leading partnerships in the field of supporting and empowering youth in Kuwait.
+LOYAC is distinguished by its ability to develop and empower young people by teaching them various skills and enabling them to achieve their ambitions.
+The joint efforts between the two companies have contributed to providing training and educational opportunities for young people.
+Thanks to this partnership, the two companies have been able to motivate young people to develop their artistic and technical skills in various fields, which has led to the flourishing of diverse talents in Kuwait and enriched the artistic scene with creative works that reflect the culture and identity of Kuwaiti society.